dlt-hub/dlt/docs/website/blog/2023-10-03-data-product-docs.md

 2. Structured data:
     1. A **data dictionary** enables users to gain literacy on the dataset.
     2. **Maintenance info:** information about the source, schema, tests, responsible person, how to monitor, etc.
 3. Code & Usage manual: This one is harder.
 You need to convey a lot of information effectively, and depending on who your user is, you need to convey that information in a different format.
-According to the **[leading brains on the topic of docs](https://www.writethedocs.org/videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/)**, these are the **4 relevant formats you should consider.** They will enable you to write high quality, comprehensive and understandable docs that cover the user’s intention.
+According to the **[best practices on the topic of docs](https://documentation.divio.com/introduction.html)**, these are the **4 relevant formats you should consider.** They will enable you to write high quality, comprehensive and understandable docs that cover the user’s intention.
     - learning-oriented tutorials
     - goal-oriented how-to guides
     - understanding-oriented discussions